 One of the more surprising decisions is by Housing Court Judge Bruce E. Scheckowitz in the case of W Associates vs. Maverick Scott (Housing Court, New York County, Index No. 73831/2009, December 23, 2009).

-The case involves a building (37 Wall St.) in the Financial District which received a tax abatement pursuant to §421-g of the New York State Real Property Tax Law. §421-g, passed in 1995, is a tax abatement program designed to encourage the conversion of outmoded downtown office buildings to residential uses and to help create a mixed use community in lower Manhattan.
-In fifteen years the program has successfully transformed the Financial District into a 24 hour neighborhood.
-Currently there are about 84 buildings receiving §421-g tax abatements.
+The case involves a building (37 Wall St.) in the Financial District that received a tax abatement pursuant to 421-g of the New York State Real Property Tax Law.
+421-g, passed in 1995, is a tax abatement program designed to encourage the conversion of outmoded downtown office buildings to residential uses and to help create a mixed-use community in lower Manhattan.
+In fifteen years the program has successfully transformed the Financial District into a 24-hour neighborhood.
+Currently, there are about 84 buildings receiving 421-g tax abatements.